-Requirements Required credits Remarks Total credits 30 ▸Compulsory Elective 8 └演習/Seminar A, H 3, C, D Up to 12 credits from 演習/Seminar A, B, C, D may be counted towards the total 30 credits required for Master's degree. •Electives 22 └Courses offered at GSGES LCourses offered at U NU 2 credits taken at the United Nations University (UNU) may be included into Elective Courses with an approval from the Director.
+Requirements Required credits Remarks Total credits 30 →Compulsory Elective 8 Along with the 8 required credits, up to 4 credits from 演習/Seminar ┗演習/Seminar A, E 3, C, D A, B, C, D may additionally be counted as elective courses.
+Electives 22 └Courses offered at G SGES └Courses offered at U NU 2 credits taken at the United Nations University (UNU) may be included into Elective Courses with an approval from the Director.
 For procedures, consult the Center for Academic Affairs.
 Research Guidance Non-credit but compulsory.
 Automatically registered.
 For details, see 4.
 Notes about Course Enrollment 1) Completion (compulsory) Requirements.
-Master's Thesis Must register for Master's Thesis during the course registration Waster 8 Thesis period of the final semester when student plans to submit and defend thesis.
+Master's Thesis Must register for Master's Thesis during the course registration iviasiei s i ilesis period of the final semester when the student plans to submit and defend his/her thesis.